hopsoft/coast/README.md

 # Coast

-## ...if only the REST of life were this easy.
+## ...if only the REST of life were this easy

 ### Coast provides resourceful behavior for Rails controllers.